-The Lord- Lieutenant of the West Midlands is Her Majesty’s personal representation and the role involves supporting civic, ceremonial, voluntary, charitable and social activity.
+The Lord- Lieutenant of the West Midlands is Her Majesty’s personal representative and the role involves supporting civic, ceremonial, voluntary, charitable and social activity.

 John Crabtree, OBE, is the Lord-Lieutenant of the West Midlands and he is supported by the Vice Lord-Lieutenant, Deputy Lieutenants and a small secretariat.